Trending Apps

 CRM & project management:

-Salesforce remains the dominant CRM across all segments, solidifying its reputation as the preferred choice for businesses of any size.
-For project management, Atlassian leads, although Monday and Smartsheet are gaining traction with SMEs for their flexibility and ease of use.
+Salesforce remains the dominant CRM across all segments, solidifying its reputation as the preferred choice for businesses of any size, though HubSpot has become a popular second choice for SMEs in particular.
+For project management, Atlassian leads for enterprise companies, although Workday is still challenging this, despite a small drop in popularity in recent months.

-Okta is the security frontrunner as companies prioritize robust security measures.
-Among SMEs, 1Password is also popular for its cost-effectiveness and simplicity.
-In IT infrastructure, Snowflake is favored by SMEs for scalable data warehousing, while Oracle holds steady with enterprises, appealing to their preference for established ‘all-in-one’ platforms.
+In IT infrastructure, Snowflake is favored by both SMEs and enterprise companies for scalable data warehousing, while Oracle holds steady with enterprises, appealing to their preference for established ‘all-in-one’ platforms.

 Popular SaaS Apps